 - You can easily upgrade from a free trial account to a paid cloud billing account through Google Cloud Console.

 Google Cloud Platform Costs for Startups After Free Trial

 Google Cloud and Google Maps services only charge you for the resources you utilize and each service have its own pricing.

-- For using Google Cloud services, the estimated cost, see Pricing page.
+- For using Google Cloud services, and the estimated cost, see the Pricing page.

-- For using Google Maps Platform, the estimated cost, see Pricing page.
+- For using Google Maps Platform, and the estimated cost, see the Pricing page.

 2. Free Tier:

 Google’s always-free services provide limited access to many common Google cloud resources and services.
 Unlike Google Cloud Free Trial, Free Tier is accessible to all Google users.